ajm2432/DeepLearningStock/README.md

 ### Usage

 1. Make sure you have Python installed on your computer.
+2. Run `pip install -r requirements.txt` to install dependencies
-2. Open a command prompt or terminal window and navigate to the directory where you saved the code.
+4. Open a command prompt or terminal window and navigate to the directory where you saved the code.
 3. Type the following command to run the code:

 `python train_model.py -s [stock symbol] -w [training window]`